Yangmingshan Series: A Complete Guide of Trails at Yangmingshan National Park and Public Transport

 Bus 108 at Yangmingshan Stop is the main route to most trailheads.
 Here's an infographic of transferring buses from 3 MRT stations to Yangmingshan Stop and the most popular attractions.

 You can download the free Yangmingshan bus guide with the locations of bus stops if you need to save it in your phone.
-Click the Gumroad image below and "I want this" on my Gumroad page.
-Put $0 and then you are ready to add to the cart and see the guide.
+Click the image below to download the guide.

 If you want the details of all the buses, please check out Yangmingshan National Park's page.
 Expect long queues at those bus stops, especially on the weekends.